TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/DeployTYPO3.rst

 - :guilabel:`Admin Tools > Settings > Configuration Presets` The "Live" preset has to be chosen to make sure no debug output is displayed.
 - `HTTPS` should be used on production servers and :php:`$GLOBALS['TYPO3_CONF_VARS']['BE']['lockSSL']` should be set to `true`.
-- The `TYPO3_CONTEXT` environment variable should be set to production (can be verified on the top right in the TYPO3 backend :guilabel:`Application Information`).
+- The `TYPO3_CONTEXT` environment variable should be set to a main context of `Production` (can be verified on the top right in the TYPO3 backend :guilabel:`Application Information`).
+It should be used to select the appropriate `base variant` for the target system in the Site Configuration.

 Additionally, verify the :ref:`file permissions <t3coreapi:file-directory-permissions>` on the live system.